NicholasSynovic/nicholassynovic.github.io/content/summaries/mobilenets-efficient-convolutional-neural-networks-for-mobile-vision-applications.md

 > My own proposed future directions for the work

-I'd like to test variations of MobileNets on modern smartphones, low powered devices (i.e. Raspberry Pis, NVIDIA Jetson Nanos), and more powerful devices (i.e. laptops) in order to see how far I can push a MobileNet to give real-time (minimum 24 FPS) inference without compromising on accuracy.
+I'd like to test variations of MobileNets on modern smartphones, low powered devices (i.e., Raspberry Pis, NVIDIA Jetson Nanos), and more powerful devices (i.e., laptops) in order to see how far I can push a MobileNet to give real-time (minimum 24 FPS) inference without compromising on accuracy.

 ### Open Questions